ykro/cosmic-oracle/README.md

 This project demonstrates the power of **Google Gemini 3 Pro (Nano Banana)** to transform a rough hand-drawn sketch into a fully functional, deployed web application.

-> "Pick your destiny."

 **🔴 Live Demo:** [https://cosmic-oracle-frontend-txrlrpoirq-uc.a.run.app](https://cosmic-oracle-frontend-txrlrpoirq-uc.a.run.app)

 ---

-## The Journey
+## From Napkin to App

 ### 1. The Napkin Sketch
 It started with a simple idea drawn on paper.
 The concept was a "Cosmic Oracle" tarot reader with three main stages: Altar, Reveal, and Prophecy.

 ![Original Sketch](assets/napkin_sketch.jpg)

-### 2. The AI Realization (Nano Banana Pro)
+### 2. Nano Banana Pro Mockup
-We fed this sketch into **Gemini 3 Pro**, which not only understood the layout but also hallucinated a complete "Neo-Arcane Cyberpunk" aesthetic, generating the code, the assets, and the logic.
+We fed this sketch into **Gemini 3 Pro**, which not only understood the layout but also created a complete "Neo-Arcane Cyberpunk" aesthetic, generating the code, the assets, and the logic. ([View Prompt](prompts/napkin-to-mock.md))

 ![AI Generated Reference](assets/final_reference.jpg)

 ### 3. The Final Application
-The result is a responsive, animated React application built with:
+The result is a responsive, animated React application built with: ([View Prompt](prompts/app-gen.md))
 *   **React 19 + Vite**
 *   **Tailwind CSS v4**
 *   **Framer Motion** for 3D card flips